latent-to/taohash/README.md

 # Incentive Design

 TAOhash's incentive mechanism aligns the collective interests of a pool of miners.
-All miners are rewarded fairly for the hashrate they contribute, validators are rewarded for checking the miners' work, and all paritipants (both miners and validators) benefit from the contributions of more total hashrate to the subnet's unified pool.
+All miners are rewarded fairly for the hashrate they contribute, validators are rewarded for checking the miners' work, and all participants (both miners and validators) benefit from the contributions of more total hashrate to the subnet's unified pool.

 ![TAOHash Diagram](docs/images/incentive-design.png)